 The Human-Environment Regional Observatory (HERO) program is a unique undergraduate-graduate-faculty experience that engages in research on human-environment relationships in Massachusetts.
 HERO Fellows conduct hands-on research under the mentorship of Clark University faculty.
 The research conducted by HERO Fellows often leads to scholarly publications, presentations at academic conferences across the USA, and awards and honors.

-This eight-week curriculum (June 9 through August 1, 2014) is sponsored by the U.S. National Science Foundation through its Research Experiences for Undergraduates Site (REU Site) program.
+This eight-week curriculum (June 8 through July 31, 2015) is sponsored by Clark University O'Connor Fund.
 HERO Fellows analyze the causes and consequences of global environmental changes at local scales in faculty-led research projects.
-Each Fellow is paired with a Clark faculty mentor and other researchers on the HERO team in one of two research domains.
+Each Fellow is paired with a Clark faculty mentor and other researchers on the HERO team and all work togehter in two research domains.
 Fellows will learn how to use various research methods,including GIS, remote sensing, geostatistical modeling, interviews and focus groups.

 HERO-MA Research areas: